 Which Containers Are You Going To Use?

-Also you need to decide whether to use new or used shipping containers.
-Many people that build a shipping container home do so because they are conscious about the environment and want to save money.
+Decide whether to use new or used shipping containers.
+Many people that construct with shipping containers do so because they are conscious about the environment and want to save money.

-Self-Build or Contractor?
+Self-Build or Hire a Contractor?

 Do I Have The Time?